nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **Step 6b:**

-Apollo will print an message to the user to state that the task was never marked as done.
+Apollo will print a message to the user to state that the task was never marked as done.
 The execution of the unmark command will stop here.

 **Step 7: Update the storage:**